maialenz/WetPaws/README.md

 - The imagery will be very important on the site, as it's a way to create warmth and familiarity for the dog owners that use the site.

-- The headers on all the pages will be the same hero image size but different images to create consistency but a separation between them .
-The navbar will be placed under the logo and above the hero image and will have three linkes to the respective pages.
-The reason for this is to be visually easy to find and to immediately direct the user to their selected part of the website.
+- The headers on all the pages will be the same hero image size but different images to create consistency but a separation between the different pages .
+The light navbar will be placed under the logo and above the hero image and will have three linkes to the respective pages.
+The reason for this is to be visually easy to find the links and to immediately direct the user to their selected part of the website.

 - The imagery used in the website will be minimal and small in order to still keep the balance between aesthetic style and information consistent.